 The Company adopted SFAS 123(R) using the modified prospective transition method, which requires the application of the accounting standard as of October 1, 2005, the first day of the Company's fiscal year 2006.
 The Predecessor's consolidated financial statements as of and for the one and seven months ended April 30, 2006 and the Successor consolidated financial statements reflect the impact of SFAS 123(R).
 In accordance with the modified prospective transition method, the Company's consolidated financial statements for prior periods have not been restated to reflect, and do not include, the impact of SFAS 123(R).
-Stock-based compensation expense recognized under SFAS 123(R) for the one and seven months ended April 30, 2006 was \$0.7 million and \$1.2 million, respectively, before tax, which consisted of stock-based compensation expense related to employee stock options and restricted stock grants (see Note 6).
-Included in stock-based compensation for the one and seven months ended April 30, 2006 is \$0.6 million related to the early vesting of restricted stock granted in January 2005.
-The early vesting occurred as a result of the effective change of control as contemplated by the Plan.
-These restricted shares would have otherwise not vested until January 2007.
-Stock-based compensation for the two months ended June 30, 2006 was \$0.5 million before tax.
-There was no stock-based compensation expense related to employee stock options recognized during the three and nine months ended June 30, 2005.
-Additionally, the Company recorded no compensation expense associated with the Employee Stock Purchase Plan which is defined as a non-compensatory plan pursuant to Financial Accounting Standards Board Interpretation No. 44 (See Note 9).
+Stock-based compensation expense recognized under SFAS 123(R) for the one and seven months ended April 30, 2006 was \$0.7 million and \$1.2 million, respectively, before tax, which consisted of stock-based compensation expense related to employee stock options and restricted stock grants (see Note 7).
+Included in stock-based compensation for the one and seven months ended April 30, 2006 was \$0.5 million before tax.
+There was no stock-based compensation expense related to employee stock options and solven the way of the employee stock options recognized during the three and nine months ended June 30, 2005.
+Additionally, the Company recorded no compensation expense associated with the Employee Stock Purchase Plan which is defined as a non-compensatory plan pursuant to Financial Accounting Standards Board Interpretation No. 44 (See Note 10).